openai/whisper/README.md

+# Whisper Enhanced Transcription and Translation

+This fork of OpenAI's Whisper provides an enhanced interface for audio transcription and translation.
+Using Streamlit, the app offers an interactive way to transcribe audio files to English and translate them into various languages.

-## Enhanced Features
+## Key Features

-This fork of OpenAI's Whisper includes several enhancements to improve file organization, user experience, and ease of transcription.
-Below is a summary of the new features:

 ### 1. **Automated Folder Creation for Each Transcription Run**
-   - Each time an audio file is transcribed, a unique folder is created under a parent directory named `Results`.
+   - Each transcription is stored in a unique folder under a parent directory named `Results`.
-   - The unique folder is named based on the original audio file name and a timestamp, e.g., `Results/[audio_file_name]_[timestamp]`.
+   - The folder is named based on the original audio file name and a timestamp, e.g., `Results/[audio_file_name]_[timestamp]`, ensuring organized storage without overwriting previous transcriptions.
-   - This structure keeps transcription results organized and prevents overwriting, making it easy to manage and review multiple transcriptions.

 ### 2. **Temporary File Storage for Uploaded Audio Files**
-   - Uploaded audio files are stored temporarily in a folder named `TempUploads`.
+   - Uploaded audio files are stored temporarily in a `TempUploads` folder.
-   - This separation between original audio files and transcription results enhances organization and simplifies the process of clearing temporary files when they’re no longer needed.
+   - This separation helps manage temporary files separately from the main transcription results.

-### 3. **Interactive Web Interface: `app.py`**
+### 3. **Interactive Web Interface with Streamlit (`app.py`)**
-   - The `app.py` script, built with Streamlit, serves as the main interface for Whisper.
-This web-based UI provides an intuitive way to interact with Whisper without needing the command line.
+   - The main interface is `app.py`, a web-based UI that enables users to upload audio files, select transcription models, and specify translation preferences.
    - **Features**:
-     - **Upload Audio Files**: Supports various audio formats (e.g., MP3, WAV, M4A, MP4) and stores them temporarily in `TempUploads`.
+     - **Upload Audio Files**: Supports audio formats like MP3, WAV, M4A, and MP4.
-     - **Choose Model Size**: Allows users to select from Whisper model sizes (`tiny`, `base`, `small`, `medium`, `large`).
+     - **Choose Model Size**: Users can select from Whisper’s model sizes (`tiny`, `base`, `small`, `medium`, `large`) for transcription.
-     - **Organized Transcription Output**: Each transcription is saved in a unique folder under `Results`, with the transcription stored as `transcription.txt`.
+     - **Specify Translation Language**: After transcription to English, the text can be translated to languages like Turkish, Spanish, French, German, Chinese, and Japanese.
    - **Usage**:
-     - First, install Streamlit if you haven’t already:
+     - First, install the necessary libraries (including Streamlit and googletrans):
        ```bash
-       pip install streamlit
+       pip install streamlit googletrans==4.0.0-rc1
        ```
-     - Then, run the app:
+     - Run the app with:
        ```bash
        streamlit run app.py
        ```
+     - Open the app in your browser (usually at `http://localhost:8501`).

+### 4. **Translation Options with Google Translate Integration**
+   - Once transcribed to English, the app can translate the text into various languages.
+   - **Translation Workflow**:
+     - Select a language from the `Translate Transcription To` dropdown.
-     - Open your browser and go to the provided URL (usually `http://localhost:8501`) to access the app.
+     - The app uses Google Translate to translate the English transcription to the selected language.

----
+     - Each translated text is stored in a `Translations` subfolder within the transcription folder, named `[target_language]_translation.txt`.

+### Example Workflow

+1. **Upload an Audio File**: Choose a file in MP3, WAV, M4A, or MP4 format.
+2. **Select Transcription Options**:
+   - Choose the model size for transcription.
+   - Select a language for translation, if desired (or leave as "None" for English-only transcription).
+3. **View and Save Results**:
+   - The app displays the English transcription and any selected translations.
+   - Transcriptions are saved in `Results/[audio_file_name]_[timestamp]/transcription.txt`.
+   - Translations are saved in `Results/[audio_file_name]_[timestamp]/Translations/[target_language]_translation.txt`.

+This enhanced setup offers a flexible, organized approach to audio transcription and translation, making Whisper accessible and powerful for multilingual projects.

 These updates make `app.py` the primary and streamlined interface for managing transcriptions with Whisper.
 Temporary files and organized results folders ensure clear file management, while the web UI allows users to interact with Whisper effortlessly.